lanl/LaGriT/docs/pages/docs/commands/SORT.md

 </pre>

-**`line_graph`** This option requires all elements to be line segments, and it arranges them in a reasonable order.
+**`line_graph`** is a sort for connected line segments for arranging into a reasonable order.
+The sorted order for components which are not polylines or polygons is unspecified, but it will usually be reasonable because the underlying algorithm visits the edges via depth first search.
 In particular, it makes the following guarantees:

  -   Each connected component will be arranged together.
  -   Polylines (chains of line segments with no branching or loops) will be in order from one end to the other.
  -   Polygons will be in order starting from one segment and looping back around to the same place.

- The sorted order for components which are not polylines or polygons is unspecified, but it will usually be reasonable because the underlying algorithm visits the edges via depth first search.

- **`line_graph`** / **`elements`** generates the following three integer element attributes:
+ **`line_graph`** with **`elements`** generates the following three integer element attributes:

  -   cid: A component id for distinguishing separate connected components.
 Each connected component receives a unique positive